rudiars/Adafruit_SSH1106_STM32_ARS/README.txt

 You will also have to download the Adafruit GFX Graphics core which does all the circles, text, rectangles, etc. You can get it from https://github.com/adafruit/Adafruit-GFX-Library and download/install that library as well

+Re Branch for SSH1106 by Rudi ARS Creative Bekasi 12-12-2020